clickataxi/api-documentation/index.md

 ### GET /clients/:clientId

 Get details about an existing client.
 Only clients created by you can be fetched.
-Requesting other clients will return in 404.
+Requesting other clients will return in a 404 Not Found response.

 #### Example request